5 Environmental Fate and Transport Processes

 - PFAS characteristics: Critical factors include the chain length, the ionic state of the compound (for example, the charge(s) carried by the molecule at a typical environmental pH), the type of functional group(s), and the extent of fluorination (for example, perfluorinated versus polyfluorinated compounds).
 These properties strongly influence the type and extent of PFAS partitioning and transformation that can be expected to occur.
 A description of these physical-chemical properties is provided in Section 4.

-- site characteristics: Site characteristics generally define the nature of the source but also have an effect on PFAS-media interactions.
-Potentially relevant characteristics include soil type (including properties such as permeability, surface charge, organic carbon content, exchange capacity, minerology, water content), depth to groundwater, oxidation-reduction conditions, precipitation/infiltration rates, surface water and groundwater flow rates, prevailing atmospheric conditions, and the presence of co-contaminants.
+- Site characteristics: Site characteristics generally define the nature of the source but also have an effect on PFAS-media interactions.
+Potentially relevant characteristics include soil type (including properties such as permeability, surface charge, organic carbon content, exchange capacity, minerology, water content), depth to groundwater, oxidation-reduction conditions, precipitation/infiltration rates, groundwater velocities, surface water flow rates, prevailing atmospheric conditions, and the presence of co-contaminants.

 The characteristics of sites with releases of PFAS often share many similarities with sites having releases of other contaminants, although there are some source scenarios that are relatively unique to PFAS (see Section 2.6 for description of source scenarios).
-Although many PFAS chemicals may share similar characteristics, such as resistance to transformation, those same PFAS may have widely varying physical-chemical properties, such as those associated with partitioning.
+In addition, relevant transport pathways for PFAS can be similar to those for other contaminants.
+For example, transport of PFAS in groundwater as the result of advection is a potential concern at many sites where PFAS-containing products have been released.
+Although many PFAS share similar characteristics, such as resistance to transformation, those same PFAS may have widely varying physical-chemical properties, such as those associated with partitioning.
 As a result, PFAS fate and transport in the environment can be quite different from other contaminants.

 5.1.3 Section Organization